 My mother was one of my inspirations for creating the Wellness Center we have now in San Francisco.
 This will give you part of the back-story of Diamond Pain Relief & Wellness Center.

 As my mom’s middle name Hope, reflects, she had big hopes for helping as many people as she could, and she instilled that goal in me and my other three sisters as well.

 While growing up, Mom would bring home people to live with us who needed psychological help of some sort.
-Most often than not, had one or more teenager or young adult as part of our “family”.
-My father was a professor at the University of Hawaii in the medical school and also works with people who need his counsel in his specialty, which is Human Sexuality and gender identification
+Most often than not, we had one or more teenager or young adult as part of our “family”.
+My father was a professor at the University of Hawaii in the medical school and also works with people who need his counsel in his specialty, which is Human Sexuality and gender identification.

 As my sisters and I grew older, we (surprisingly or not) each went into a profession that also focused on helping people.
 My oldest sister is a Social Worker for child protective services, one of my sisters is a Special Ed teacher, my youngest sister is an Occupational therapist, and I’m a Pain Relief Specialist & Rehabilitation therapist.